Skin Cancer and Melanoma

 Cryotherapy can be used for small (<2cm), well-defined, low risk non-melanoma skin cancers.
 It is a topical treatment that destroys cancer cells by a freezing and thawing process.
 Liquid nitrogen is applied to the tumour and a small area of surrounding tissue.
 Cryotherapy is not used in the treatment of melanoma

 Topical 5-FU can be used to treat the precursor lesions of non-melanoma skin cancer or very low risk, superficial non-melanoma skin cancers.
-The treatment involves the application of a topical form of chemotherapy (5-fluorouracil) up to twice a day for 4-8 weeks.
+The treatment involves the application of a topical form of chemotherapy (5-fluorouracil) up to twice a day for 4-8 weeks to the area of skin involved.
 Temporary inflammatory reactions are common with the treatment.
 Topical 5-FU is not used in the treatment of melanoma.

 Photodynamic therapy can be used to treat the precursor lesions of non-melanoma skin cancer and occasionally very low risk, superficial non-melanoma skin cancers.
 This treatment involves the application of a cream on the skin that sensitises the pre-cancer cells or cancer cells to a selected light wavelength.
 An ultraviolet light is then focused on the localised area and this process is repeated for a number of sessions.
 Photodynamic therapy is not used in the treatment of melanoma.

-Imiquimod is a topical therapy that can be used to treat the precursor lesions of non-melanoma skin cancer and low risk, superficial non-melanoma skin cancers.
+Imiquimod is a topical therapy for the area of involved skin that can be used to treat the precursor lesions of non-melanoma skin cancer and low risk, superficial non-melanoma skin cancers.
 It kills cancer cells by stimulating the local immune environment.
 The treatment involves daily application for 6-16 weeks and temporary inflammatory reactions are common.
 Imiquimod is rarely used for superficial melanomas if surgery is not possible.

 Surgery is used in the management of melanoma and non-melanoma skin cancers.
 Surgery is the most important curative treatment for melanoma when the melanoma is localised.